 Why It’s So Hard To Get A Santander Bank Business Line of Credit

-What will the Santander Bank Business Line Of Credit process be like
+What Will the Santander Business Line of Credit Process Be Like?

-A business line of credit is important for a small business to have since it’s a predetermined amount of money your company has access to that you can draw upon on request.
+A small business line of credit is important for a small business to have since it’s a predetermined amount of money your company has access to that you can draw upon when needed.

-Then, once you submit your application, the bank will ask for a lot of backup documentation.
-They will want to see business and personal tax returns, business accounting reports, business agreements, and personal financial documentation.
+Next, after you submit your application, the bank will ask for more extensive backup documentation.
+For example, the lender wants to see your business and personal tax returns, business accounting reports, business agreements, and personal financial documentation.
 Usually, bank loan officers do not comment on approvability before a loan application and documentation have been submitted.

-If you are approved, it will take at least 30-60 days at minimum.
-The bank will then come back with additional requests.
-It will then take another 30-60 days after this to get the line in place.
-The whole process will be 3-6 months to have your LOC in place.
+The initial application approval process takes at least 30-60 days, and even then, the bank may come back with additional requests.
+It will then take another 30-60 days to get the line of credit in place.
+The whole process takes 3-6 months just to secure a line of credit.

-The business line of credit will be renewed yearly provided you submit the same updated documentation showing that your business hasn’t changed.
-The renewal isn’t an easy process either and the bank lending criteria will change based on the economy and your business results.
+The business line of credit will be renewed annually—provided you submit updated documentation showing your business hasn’t changed.
+But don’t count on the renewal process being easy.
+The process and bank lending criteria may change based on the economy and your business status.

-Local and large banks that provide business loans, like Santander Bank, will all be looking at 3 main criteria to approve your application.
+Local and large banks that provide business loans, like Santander small business loans, look at three main criteria during the approval process.

 All banks require business and personal collateral to back up your business line of credit.
 This is called a secured line of credit.

-Collateral are assets that can be resold to pay off the bank debt incurred in cases of default.
+Collateral is assets that can be resold so the bank can recoup any unpaid debt if the business defaults on the loan.
 Owned equipment, inventory, a portion of your accounts receivable are all examples of collateral.
-In the case of personal assets, examples would be stocks, bonds, cash, equity in your home, etc.
+Examples of personal assets include stocks, bonds, cash, equity in your home, etc.

-Santander Bank and other banks will approve you for a secured business line of credit if you have collateral to back up the line.
+Santander and other banks may approve a secured business line of credit if you have collateral to back up the line.

-Some banks might provide a small unsecured line of credit but you will have to have an excellent credit score and a strong proven cash history with the bank.
+Some banks might provide a small unsecured line of credit, but you must have an excellent credit score and a strong proven cash history with the bank.

-All banks are going to run a business and personal credit report to determine if you meet their minimum requirements and if there are any significant issues.
+All banks run business and personal credit reports to determine if you and your business meet their minimum requirements and if there are any significant issues.

-The bank will pull a business credit report from companies like Dun and Bradstreet which will show outstanding business debt, time to pay invoices, any court cases, and any other unfavorable issues.
+The bank pulls a business credit report from companies like Dun and Bradstreet, which shows outstanding business debt, time to pay invoices, any court cases you were involved in, and any other unfavorable issues.

-Most banks are also going to require a 700 or better credit score unless you have significant collateral to back up the business line of credit.
+Most banks require a personal credit score of 700 or better unless you have significant collateral to back up the business line of credit.
 Banks will not consider credit scores of 650 or lower for a business line of credit or business loan.
 Most also require a business credit score of at least 75 (out of 100).

-Banks will more than likely pull your credit report from Transunion, Experian or/and Equifax.
-If you are unsure as to your own credit score you can get a free credit report from Credit Karma which I have used for years.
+Banks will more than likely pull your credit report from Transunion, Experian, and/or Equifax.
+If you are unsure about your personal credit score, you can get a free credit report from Credit Karma.

-Unless your business is over $10 million in annual sales, the bank requires you to make a personal guarantee (PG) on the credit line.
-In addition, if you have cosigner(s) on your home are also required to personally guarantee the credit line.
+Unless your business has more than $10 million in annual sales, the bank requires you to make a personal guarantee (PG) on the credit line.
+In addition, if you have cosigner(s) on your home loan, they are also required to personally guarantee the credit line.

-The government does not fund Financing Solutions, a direct financing company.
-As such, it has much easier approval standards than banks.
-Financing Solutions was founded on the premise that there are a lot of good small businesses that can easily have a line of credit and be able to pay it back.
+The government does not fund Financing Solutions—we are a direct financing company.
+As such, we have much less stringent approval standards than banks.
+Financing Solutions was founded on the premise that there are many good small businesses that should be able to get a line of credit and pay it back.